Facebook vs. Instagram by the numbers

 Let’s not discount the older audience.
 An advantage of being a popular social network for older consumers is that the users have higher incomes.
 Depending on what products or services your company offers, this could be extremely advantageous.
 For instance, an investment firm might have much more success on Facebook than they would on Instagram.

-Best for Branding?
+Best for Digital Marketing

 Facebook is an excellent platform to curate content.
 You’ve probably noticed quite a bit of content shared on Facebook isn’t original.
 It’s generally curated blog posts, news, or content thats shared from other accounts.